 The absent-minded shepherd’s path is an easy path for children and families.
 The itinerary goes round in a loop of 1.5 km.
 You start and finish at the same point: not far from the Predazzo-Gardonè bubble car.
 Part of the path unwinds through the woods, it is panoramic and sunny.

 It takes roughly an hour, there is no need of being accompanied.
 The walk is ideal for families and children.
 For those of you with small children we recommend you bring a child carrier back pack: some sections are accessible with a push chair.
-You are at 1650 m of altitude, at Gardonè: at 15 minutes from Predazzo, in Val di Fiemme, on the Trentino Dolomites, UNESCO Heritage.
+You are at 1650 m of altitude, at Gardonè: at 15 minutes from Predazzo, in Val di Fiemme, on the Trentino Dolomites, World Heritage.

 The best way to follow the absent-minded shepherd’s path is by using the playbook (giocolibro): clues, drawings, riddles, short stories which develop kids’ imagination.
 If you come and visit us on Monday or Tuesday you will find itinerant shows: